FireflyMigration/firefly-doc/01-Development/03-Reference/02-Comparing-Migrated-Code-with-Magic/DataView/Select/04-Locate.md

 Name in the Migrated Code **StartOnRowWhere.Add Method**
 ***

-The Where.Add method is written at the beginning of the **InitializeDataView Method**, using the Where.Add syntax.
+The StartOnRowWhere.Add method is written at the beginning of the **InitializeDataView Method**, using the StartOnRowWhere.Add syntax.

 Example:
 ````